-Moulsham Infant School SEND Information Infant Report

-School ethos

-SEND needs

-Identifying SEND Working together

-One Planning

-Assessment and review

-Transition

-Approach to teaching and learning

-Adaptations

-Additional support

-Staff training and specialist expertise

-External agencies

-Complaints and policies

-Accessibility

-Local Offer and Support

 School Ethos

 At Moulsham Infant School, we value the contributions made by all children, professionals and parents to enhance and maintain our inclusive school community.

 Aims:

-- To create a happy, caring community where all feel valued and secure

-- To appreciate and value the best efforts of every child in all aspects of school life, ensuring they realise their true potential

-- To provide a broad, balanced and stimulating curriculum for every child regardless of race, gender or ability
+- To create a happy, caring community where all feel valued and secure - To appreciate and value the best efforts of every child in all aspects of school life, ensuring they realise their true potential - To provide a broad, balanced and stimulating curriculum for every child regardless of race, gender or ability - To create a positive environment where all children, staff, families and the wider community embrace to school values of Independence, Curiosity, Ambition, Resilience and Empathy (I CARE)

 SEND Needs

 As identified in the Special educational needs and disabilities code of practice: 0-25 years (2015), there are four main areas of need:

 - Communication and interaction

 - Cognition and learning

 - Social, emotional and mental health

 - Sensory and/or physical

 All children have access to high quality teaching within the classroom.
 Some children may require support that is 'additional to' or 'different from' their peers and these children may be placed onto SEND support.
 Pupils with more complex needs may require a higher level of support; this can involve other agencies and may require a request for an assessment for an Education, Health and Care Plan (EHCP) from the local authority.

+Identifying SEND

-Identifying SEND "A pupil is identified as having SEN where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age" (SEND Code of Practice, 2015).
+"A pupil is identified as having SEN where their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age" (SEND Code of Practice, 2015).

 The method of identification and provision at our school follows a graduated response.
 Concerns are first raised and addressed through everyday class practice by the class teacher.
 The first level of response is recognised as Teacher Support, where the class teacher monitors a pupil's progress more closely.
 If the child continues to make less than expected progress and/or cause concern, alongside a variety of other factors, SEN support will be considered and discussed with the class teacher, Special Educational Needs Co-ordinator (SENCo) and parents.
 From this, appropriate provision will be implemented for the child.

 For some children with more complex needs, it may be necessary for external agencies to be involved and potentially for school and/or parents to make an application for statutory assessment for an Education, Health and Care Plan.

+Working Together

-Working Together At Moulsham Infant School, we believe that home and school should work together in partnership and we operate an 'open-door' policy where we are happy to answer any questions or concerns.
+At Moulsham Infant School, we believe that home and school should work together in partnership and we operate an 'open-door' policy where we are happy to answer any questions or concerns.

 Parents are invited to termly parents' evenings in addition to regular in-school workshops.
-In EYFS, parents are invited to 'child-focused' meetings each term.
 If a child is placed onto SEN support, an additional termly One Planning meeting is scheduled with the class teacher and SENCo.
 Parents of children with an EHCP are also invited to discuss their child's progress at the Annual Review.
 The SENCo is available to meet with parents when needed, in addition to at parent consultation evenings.
-The SENCo also attends transition meetings for new intake pupils.

 Children with SEN are made aware of their targets and given support and feedback with these as appropriate to their developmental stage.
-Where appropriate, children are invited to part of their One Planning meetings, with opportunities to share their views and contribute to the process.
 Children's views are gathered and recorded through the use of their One Page Profile, which is shared with parents and all staff.
+The children's views are at the centre of the school's one planning process.

 All pupils with SEN are given equal opportunities to participate in all school activities and roles of responsibility.